EvanWang2015/Deep-Learning/README.md

 ## Introduction

-This repo contains all my work for this specialization.
-All the code base, quiz questions, screenshot, and images, are taken from, unless specified, [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
+This repository contains all my work for this specialization.
+All the code base, quiz questions, and images, are taken from, unless specified, [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).

 ## What I want to share with you

 **VERBOSE CONTENT WARNING: YOU CAN JUMP TO THE NEXT SECTION IF YOU WANT**

 I have recently finished my Phd in Nuclear Engineering and a concurrent MS in Computer Engineering.
 I have strong interest in Data Analytics and coding.
 I am very grateful there are many free/cheap resources available online that help me to teach myself and learn from others.
-I have completed many CS and Math related MooCs on Coursera and Udemy, and deeply understand learning by yourself could be challenging sometimes.
+I have completed many CS and Math related MooCs on Coursera and MIT online courses, and deeply understand learning by yourself could be challenging sometimes.
 I hope this work will be somehow useful to you.

 Note: the last course of Deep Learning, Sequence Modelling is not available yet.
 I will update it as soon as possible.